ElinaBoman/rootme/README.md

 ## Root| Me
 ![amIresponsive](/docs/readme/readme_images/am-i-responsive.png)
 ### Introduction
 Root me is an e-commerce store selling plants, cuttings and other plant associated things.
 The initial idea for Root me was to be selling cuttings instead of a already planted plants.
 This would allow customers to buy plants at a lower cost, but most importantly grow their own plants.
 This projects has been developed as a project for Code Institute's full stack software development course.
 In this project I am using HTML, CSS, JavaScript, Django, Bootstrap and Python.
-This project was planned with a agile development method.
+This project was planned with an agile development method.

 The targeted audience are people who want to grow their own plants, but also for finding the perfect gift among plant lovers.